Lectures and practical courses for teachers and high school students

 The CRC 1348 offers evening lectures for interested high school teachers and students during the Wintersemester 2019/20.
 Every second Monday of the month, CRC group leaders talk about new aspects of modern biology.

 Registration ist mandatory as the number of places is limited due to the corona situation!
 Please write an e-mail with your name, address, phone number and the desired date to sfb1348 [at] uni-muenster [dot] de.
+Single events may take place in digital form (dependent on the current CoronaSchVO).

 You must waer a mask during the entire event.